Privacy policy

 For Opera.

-5.6.2.2 Settings using add-ons
+5.6.2.2 Settings using add-on modules

 ARTICLE 6.
 INTELLECTUAL PROPERTY

-6.1 LEGAL PROTECTION OF THE SITE'S CONTENTS
+6.1 LEGAL PROTECTION OF SITE CONTENT

-6.2 CONTRACTUAL PROTECTION OF THE SITE'S CONTENTS
+6.2 CONTRACTUAL PROTECTION OF SITE CONTENT

 indexing system whose sole purpose is to scan the content of the Site for indexing purposes.